 Images Captured By The Mavic Air

-It also has a 12 megapixel camera capable of shooting DNG RAW files so that you have more flexibility when editing your photos.
-There is also an 8 GB internal storage as well as a micro SD card slot for up to 128 GB of memory.
+It also has a 12-megapixel camera capable of shooting DNG RAW files so that you have more flexibility when editing your photos.
+There is also an 8 GB internal storage and a micro SD card slot for up to 128 GB of memory.

 Videos Captured By The Mavic Air

-In the past year, the DJI Mavic Pro 2 has become quite popular.
-Many people have purchased this drone, and they are loving it!
+The DJI Mavic Pro 2 has become quite popular in the past year.
+Many people have purchased this drone, and they love it!
 So much so that they have decided to make a video to share their experience with the rest of us.

 The Mavic Air is a great drone, but it lacks a few features that were available in the original Mavic Pro.
-Neither one is better than the other, but you should know exactly what you are getting before you spend your money.
+Neither one is better than the other, but you should know exactly what you get before spending your money.

-One of the things that sets these drones apart from others is their portability.
+One thing that sets these drones apart from others is their portability.
 The DJI Mavic Pro 2 was designed for those who want to shoot videos on the go!
-It folds up into a nice compact size, and weighs just over two pounds.
+It folds up into a nice compact size and weighs just over two pounds.

 This makes it easy to carry around wherever you go.
-Most importantly, this means that you won’t have any problems flying your drone in places where there are tight restrictions on drone flight or even no drone flight at all.
+Most importantly, this means that you won’t have any problems flying your drone in places with tight restrictions on drone flight or even no drone flight.